Bladder Manufacturing – Pressure Tanks For The Heart Of Your Water System

 But, you might be wondering—what’s a bladder tank anyway, and how do these things work?

 Bladder pressure tanks are like little reservoirs that store water under pressure, making sure you have a steady flow, even when the pump isn’t doing its thing.
 Inside the tank, there’s a flexible bladder (hence the name) that keeps the water and air separate.
 This setup helps the tank deal with changes in water demand without making the pump work overtime.
+Vinyl Technology specializes in bladder manufacturing to bring this all together.

 Bladder vs. Diaphragm: What’s the Difference?

-Both bladder and diaphragm tanks basically do the same job, but they’re built differently inside.
+Both bladder and diaphragm tanks do the same job, but they’re built differently inside.
 A bladder tank has one big bladder that expands and contracts as the water comes and goes.
 Diaphragm tanks, though, have—you guessed it—a diaphragm that separates the air and water.
-Which one you go with depends on things like how clean your water is and what your system needs.
+Which one you go with depends on how clean your water is and what your system needs.

-Bladder Tank Components
+Bladder Manufacturing Tank Components

-The bladder is really the heart of the system, inside the shell.
+The bladder is the heart of the system, inside the shell.
 Either butyl rubber or EPDM forms this flexible membrane, which shrinks back as you use water and expands to store it.
 This back-and-forth movement is key to keeping water pressure steady throughout your system.

 You can tweak the air pressure inside the tank with the air precharge valve—think of it as a dial that fine-tunes your water system’s performance.
 It directly affects both how often the pump kicks on and the pressure you get.

-The Right Stuff: Bladder Materials
+The Right Stuff: Bladder Manufacturing Materials

-Regarding bladder materials, it often boils down to two main options: EPDM (ethylene propylene diene monomer) or butyl rubber.
+Regarding bladder manufacturing materials, it often boils down to two main options: EPDM (ethylene propylene diene monomer) or butyl rubber.
 Both materials have great qualities, but they also come with their own pros and cons.

 Known for its durability and ability to stand up to the elements, EPDM is a great pick for tanks that might face harsh weather or other tough environmental conditions.
 It’s also cheaper than butyl rubber.